pi-track/craigslist_scrape/README.md

 # CraigslistScrape

-A CLI app to search craigslist for bikes and display/sort them. run bin/craigslist-scrape to launch via the commandline.
+A CLI app to search craigslist for bikes and display them.
+Run bin/craigslist-scrape to launch via the command line.
 The default search looks at Philly for bikes.

 ## Installation